jvm-graphics-labs/Vulkan/README.md

 The examples uses a wrapper/library I'm developing in order to easier and push tedious code behind the curtains without overhead (in `inline` we trust).
 The idea is pretty simple, a buffer (64k at the moment) gets allocated for the whole time and used as a pool memory for once-time frequent allocations, by moving the pointer for the requested amount of memory.

 No manual management, no stack push/pop.
 Dead simple.
-And also faster, because you don't have any additional overhead given by continuous memory `malloc`s/`calloc`s or Thread Local Store lookup (which can easily add up in hot loops).
+And also faster, because you don't have any additional overhead given by continuous memory `malloc`s/`calloc`s or Thread Local Store lookups (which can easily add up in hot loops).

 At the begin of every frame, the pointer gets reset to the initial position and the whole buffer gets zeroed/cleared.